Human Resources Governance Policy

 All Human Resources policies will be aligned to the Strategic Framework of the Foundation:

-- Policies that are driven by legislation, legal or statutory obligations, and those that impact the risk or financial obligations of the Foundation are approved by the Board of Directors
+- Policies that are driven by legislation, legal or statutory obligations, competitive best practice, alignment with the Broader Public Sector and those that impact the risk or financial obligations of the Foundation are approved by the Board of Directors

 - All other HR operational policies are approved by the Senior Leadership Team